-Fig. 5 shows box and whisker plots for modeled and observed NO_2 mixing ratios at these sites.
-There is significant variability in modeled NO_2 compared the observations at polluted and rural sites.
+Figure 5 shows box-and-whisker plots for modelled and observed NO2 mixing ratios at these sites.
+There is significant variability in modelled NO2 compared to the observations at polluted and rural sites.
 This could be caused by differences in model vertical resolution near the surface although no correlation was found between the height of the first model layers and pollutant concentrations.
 While HadGEM and TM4-ECPL are able to reproduce the magnitude of NO2 surface concentrations at both urban and rural sites, EMEP and WRF-Chem show better agreement with measured rural concentrations and tend to overestimate NO2 in urban areas.
-OsloCTM2 has difficulties reproducing concentrations at both types of site and NorESM slightly underestimates surface NO2 surface concentrations in urban areas.
-Several models (NorESM, OsloCTM2, and TM4-ECPL) underestimate CO at urban locations whereas HadGEM overestimates CO as shown in Fig. 5.
+OsloCTM2 has difficulties reproducing concentrations at both site types and NorESM slightly underesting the surface of the surface of the surface of the surface of the surface concentrations at both site types and NorESM slightly underesting the surface of the surface of the surface of the surface of the surface concentrations at both site types and NorESM slightly underesting the surface of the surface of the surface concentrations at both site types and NorESM slightly underesting the surface of the surface concentrations at both site types and NorESM slightly underesting the surface concentrations at both site types and NorESM slightly underesting the surface concentrations at both site types and NorESM slightly underesting the surface concentrations at both site types and NorESM slightly underesting the surface concentrations at both site types and NorESM slightly underesting the surface concentrations at both site types and NorESM slightly underesting the surface concentrations at both site types and NorESM slightly underesting the surface concentrations at both site types and NorESM slightly underesting the surface concentrations at both site types and NorESM slightly underesting the surface concentrations at the surface con timates surface NO2 surface concentrations in urban areas.
+Several models (NorESM, OsloCTM2 and TM4-ECPL) underestimate CO at urban locations, whereas HadGEM overestimates CO, as shown in Fig. 5.
 In general, all models underestimate observed CO at rural stations confirming the discrepancies found compared to IASI CO data.
-With regard to ozone (Fig. 5), higher mixing ratios are observed at rural stations compared to polluted urban sites, due to less ozone titration and a switch to photochemical ozone production downwind from source regions.
+With regard to ozone (Fig. 5), higher mixing ratios are observed at rural stations compared to polluted urban sites, due to less ozone titration and a switch to photochemical ozone production downwind of source regions.
 This gradient between the urban and rural locations is reproduced by EMEP and WRF-Chem, whereas TM4-ECPL, OsloCTM2 and NorESM simulate rather constant but excessive ozone at both urban and rural sites.
 Ozone in the HadGEM model is too low at urban sites.
 Reasons for these discrepancies are discussed further in Sect.
 3.6.
 Comparison with observed SO2 mixing ratios shows that models tend to overestimate concentrations both at urban and rural locations (also discussed in Sect.
 4.2).